 - Personalized medicine

 - Use of electronic health records and patient reported data in research

-Each week will feature a virtual field trip related to issues of importance to biostatistics.
+Each week will feature a field trip related to issues of importance to biostatistics.

 Following common statistical practice, students will be randomized into teams of 2-3.
 During the last week of the program, these teams will apply the techniques learned in class to analyze the data in a hack-a-thon style (friendly) competition.
 Teams will present their results during the last Thursday of the program.
 To allow students to get to know each other, teams will be rotated twice during the program.